rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="2e"></a>
-## Verify delivery guarantee - 2.e Consumer gives up after failing to process a message
+## Verify delivery guarantee-2e Consumer gives up after failing to process a message

 This failure is the same as [2.c](#user-content-2c).
 It is more a semantic difference.
 What happens if we need to execute a query against a database which is down in all 3 attempts?